emzSid/Chat-Voice-Bot-for-Admission-and-Career-Counseling/README.md

      Makes the text-response html notation free and then converts it into speech using gTTS<br>

-### How to run the Code on a Development Server
+### How to run the Code on a Development Server:

 1. Install the needed packages with the command
 ```
 pip install -r requirements.txt
 ```
-(3. In case there is no trained ANN, run the train.py file)
+3. (In case there is no trained ANN, run the train.py file)
 4. Run app.py
 5. Follow the given url (http://127.0.0.1:5000)
 6. Click on the Chatbot icon and start the conversation with writing a greeting